How to find a lost cat - tips & advice for what to do

 One of the most important in your search for finding your lost cat is persistence – get out and actively look for your cat, day and night.
 Don’t give up hope – there have been incredible stories of cats making their way home after weeks, months, or even years of being lost.

 Every month, our Lifetime Protection Membership reunites 3,000 lost pets with their owners.
 You can count on us and our personalized pet protection services to help care for pets and reunite you if your pet is lost.
 Remember you can easily register your pet’s microchip on our Customer Portal.
-For added care and support for the life of your pet, including 24/7 access to a Vet Helpline, discount on dog walking and pet sitting services, and Lost Pet Recovery Specialists who are available 24/7/365, purchase a Lifetime Protection Membership today.
+For added care and support for the life of your pet, including 24/7 access to a Vet Helpline, discount on dog walking and pet sitting services, and access to Lost Pet Recovery Specialists, purchase a Lifetime Protection Membership today.